Interstate High Speed Rail Taxonomy

 Depending on electrification, percentage of railroad crossings and the number of stops per 25 miles, an Emerging HSR Route can average 80 mph and 85% on-time performance.
 Routes usually feature 12-16 intercity passenger trains per day.

-1st Generation HSR Routes are designed for 124-149 mph (200-240 kph).
-The European Union and Japanese railway officials established 200 kmph as the international minimum speed for High Speed Rail.
+1st Generation HSR Routes reach 125-135 mph in America, 137-149 mph elsewhere.
 They have electric catenaries, overpasses for every road, upgraded track bedding, automatic train control and fencing over the route.
 Since they evolved from Emerging HSR Routes, a number of curvy Slow Zones remain.
 High platforms enable patrons to board/un-board faster.
 Freight trains only run on these tracks late night or they run on adjacent tracks.
 But 90 mph commuter trains often share these tracks.
 Regional HSR Routes enable 83-105 mph average speed, 14-24 daily intercity trains and 85% on-time performance, like Amtrak Acela from NYC to Washington.
 Business travelers prefer these trains for distances of 250-300 miles or 3 hours.
-When priced less than flying, leisure travelers prefer these trains up to 4 hours for distances of 330-400 miles.

-2nd Generation HSR Routes are designed for 155-168 mph (250-270 kph) top speed.
+2nd Generation HSR Routes reach 155-174 mph in the rest of the world.
 Routes were initially designed for this speed via fencing, tracks that feature milder curves, good bedding, high speed switches, concrete ties, continuous welding and more stringent leveling for a smoother ride.
-The fastest routes average 110-125 mph for 3 hour trip times up to 330-375 miles and 90-92% on-time performance.
+The fastest routes average 110-125 mph for 3 hour trip times and 90-92% on-time performance.
 Excluding nightly maintenance hours, they usually operate 28-50 intercity trains daily.

-3rd Generation HSR Routes are designed for 186 mph (300 kmph) top speed.
+3rd Generation HSR Routes reach 186-205 mph.
 They feature curve straightening and premium track bedding, track leveling, high-speed switches, catenaries, bridges, tunnels, engines and advanced train control systems.
-High Speed-Only tracks with trains running at similar speeds are required for 130-140 mph average speed, 3 hour trip times up to 390-420 miles and 95-99% on-time performance.
+High Speed-Only tracks with trains running at similar speeds are required for 130-155 mph average speed over 3 hour trip times and 95-99% on-time performance.
 They usually run 36-64 times daily.
 Outside urban areas, they have wider spacing between tracks to reduce the air pressure vibration of trains passing in opposite directions or air pressure exerted on adjacent freight rail tracks in the same corridor.
 These routes introduce Business Class service that features leather seating, electrical outlets, WiFi and in-seat dining service.

 Japan and France have transported billions of HSR passengers on them without a single fatality.
 France and Japan use nuclear energy to power trains and carry up to 800 passengers per train set — equivalent to passengers on two Boeing 747 jets yet having a carbon dioxide footprint equivalent to a single Toyota Prius.